Lee-Robinson/iperf-speed-test/README.md

 - Built using the excellent [iperf3](https://iperf.fr/) network testing tool
 - Public server list curated from [iperf3serverlist.net](https://iperf3serverlist.net/)
-- UK server selection optimised for Birmingham and Midlands users
+- UK server selection optimized for Birmingham and Midlands users
 - Inspired by professional network monitoring tools

 ---

-⭐ **Star this repository if you find it useful!**

 ⭐ **Star this repository if you find it useful!**